openshift/lightspeed-service/CONTRIBUTING.md

 # install project and its dependencies (from lock)
 poetry install --with=dev

-# Code formatting (Run this as a pre-commit step for your code changes)
+# code formatting (Run this as a pre-commit step for your code changes)
-black .
+make format
 ```

 Happy hacking!